LewisGaul/minegauler/README.md

 * Safe start - ensure the first click always gives an opening, or at least gives a safe cell if there are too many mines to give an opening.
 * Drag select - enable selecting cells by clicking once and dragging the mouse.
 * Max mines per cell - allow up to 3 mines per cell.
+* Reach - the number of neighbouring cells cell numbers detect.
 * Game mode
   * Regular - the standard minesweeper game.
   * Split cell - Each large cell can be split into the 4 underlying regular cells using 'right-click'.
 Large cells can only be split if they contain at least one mine, and must be split to find all of the safe regular cells.